 If the player gets a 9, 10, face card, or ace as their third card, the banker must draw a third card if they have a value between 0 and 3.
 If the banker has a value between 4 and 7, they stand.

-If the player draws a 6 or 7 as their third card, the Banker draws for 0-6 and stands for 7.
+If the player draws a 6 or 7 as their third card, the Banker draws 0-6 and stands for 7.

-If the player draws a 4 or 5 as their third card, the Banker draws for 0-5 and stands for 6-7.
+If the player draws a 4 or 5 as their third card, the Banker draws 0-5 and stands for 6-7.

 If the player draws a 2 or 3 as their third card, the Banker draws with a value of 0-4 and stands with a value of 5-7.